The Crossing of the Red Sea

 What exactly does the Bible say happened at the sea?

-"Moses stretched out his hand over the sea, and all that night the Lord drove the sea back with a strong east wind and turned it into dry land.
-The waters were divided, and the Israelites went through the sea on dry ground, with a wall of water on their right and on their left" (Exodus 14:21-22).
+"Moses stretched out his hand over the sea, and the LORD drove the sea back by a strong east wind all night, and made the sea dry land, and the waters were divided.
+And the sons of Israel went into the midst of the sea on dry ground, the waters being a wall to them on their right hand and on their left" (Exodus 14:21-22).

 What happened to the Egyptian army?